The best video borescope for the inspection application

 While most video borescopes have a fixed-focus lens (no “zoom” feature), the FOV can help indicate magnification of an image.
 As FOV increases, objects appear smaller in size, and as FOV decreases, objects appear larger in size.
 This is best illustrated in the image below:

-Video Borescope Articulation Example
+Video Borescope FOV example

 *This image is for illustrative purposes only and does not reflect accurate on-screen imaging.
 Typical FOV of video borescopes are >90°